 UNISON Prevent duty guidance for members: November 2015.
 UNISON member guidance on the Prevent duty

-ATL Prevent duty guidance: 2015 guidance for ATL members now part of NEU which combines ATL and NUT
+ATL Prevent duty guidance: 2015 guidance for ATL members – NUT and ATL have now merged into NEU

 UCU Prevent duty guidance July 2015.
 This document sets out the UCU guidance to members on the Prevent duty.

 AELP website: Guidance on the Prevent duty for employment and learning providers

 157 Group Prevent duty toolkit : 157 Group have developed a toolkit to support providers in adopting the Prevent duty

 How well are further education and skills providers implementing the ‘Prevent’ duty?
 Ofsted: August 2016 version of this report

 Ofsted handbook for the Inspection of FE and Skills in England September 2016 Guidance

 JISC for support to ensure students are safe online.

 Stonewall provides support to counter homophobia in further education.
 This will support providers is promoting British values of tolerance and mutual respect.

 Lets talk about it website.
 Resources to support the Prevent duty